duckietown/docs-brown/book/doc-sky/45-ukf/50-three-spatial-dimension-ukf.md

 **Task:** Make sure your UKF is producing reasonable outputs, especially in the **Top View** chart in which the simulation and its nonlinear behavior are occurring.
 You should qualitatively feel confident that your UKF marker (the blue marker) is more closely tracking the Ground Truth marker (black) with less noise than the Raw Pose Measurement marker (orange).

 **Task:** Take a video of the web interface to demonstrate your 7D UKF's capabilities in the 2D simulation.

-TODO: Should we have students hand in the video through GitHub Classroom?
+Save it in your GitHub repository.

 ### Manually Moving the Drone